Skip to main content

 The first thing to be said about managing a team is to be yourself.

-That might sound obvious, but when they're dealing with first-day jitters and are keen to look and sound the part, many first-time managers fall into the trap of adopting a "manager persona" of sorts, attempting to emulate the behaviour of their previous bosses or people whose leadership skills they admire.
+While this may sound obvious, when dealing with first-day jitters and being keen to look and sound the part, many new managers fall into the trap of adopting a "manager persona" of sorts, attempting to emulate the behaviour of their previous bosses or people whose leadership skills they admire.

-There's nothing wrong with taking a few tips from your personal heroes, but it's important to remember during your first week as a new manager especially that you were hired for your skills, experience and suitability for the role, not your ability to mimic others.
+There's nothing wrong with taking a few tips from your personal heroes.
+Though it's important to remember (during your first week as a new manager, especially) that you were hired for your skills, experience and suitability for the role - not your ability to mimic others.

 2. Don't rock the boat too much

 The arrival of a new manager is a stressful time for any team.
-Your people will be anxious to know what kind of a boss you'll be and how your leadership will affect their daily lives and enjoyment of their role.
+Your team will be anxious to know what kind of boss you'll be and how your leadership will affect their daily lives and enjoyment of their roles.

 For that reason, you should avoid making any drastic changes until you've been in your new position for at least a month.